-She served as Vice President of the Constitutional Committee of 50 and played a key role in drafting the 2014 Egyptian Constitution, and is currently member of the National Council for Human Rights.
+She served as Vice President of the Constitutional Committee of 50 and played a key role in drafting the 2014 Egyptian Constitution, and has served as member of the National Council for Human Rights for several terms ending September 2021.
 She has served as Non-Executive Chairperson of EFG Hermes since 2008.
 In 2015, she was elected President of the Egyptian Microfinance Federation and has chaired several NGOs active in providing social development and microfinance to poor women.
 Internationally, she served as an elected member of the international Advisory Committee of the United Nations Human Rights Council for two terms, ending in 2011.

-She holds a BSc in Economics and Political Science from Cairo University and an LLM from Mansoura University as well as an honorary PhD in law from the University of Zurich.
+She holds a BSc in Economics and Political Science from Cairo University and an LLM from Mansoura University, as well as an honorary PhD in law from the University of Zurich.